 It took a teacher at St. Kevin’s High School, Tony Duffainais, to recognize Allan’s potential as a performer and truly give him the incurable acting bug.
 But Tony’s faith in him wasn’t enough for Allan to overcome his insecurity about being able to make it in the industry.
 So he gamely made his way through high school; he completed assignments, held down various jobs on the side, and was even school president during his final year.
 And after graduating in 1994, he eventually enrolled in the business program at Memorial University.

-While attending Memorial, Allan dabbled in community theatre.
+While attending Memorial, he dabbled in community theatre.
 His first role was in a Shakespeare by the Sea production of Macbeth; he had only one line, but the experience introduced him to the “really high-end amateur theatre” in his community, and let him know that he was finally where he belonged.

-“I realized I was in the right place and everything else I had been doing was a waste of my time,” says Allan.
+“I realized I was in the right place and everything else I had been doing was a waste of my time,” he says.
 “I remember telling my sister Michelle that I’d been doing all these other things—playing hockey, working on all these jobs, doing taekwondo, being in a band and the choir—and I wasn’t confident about anything else I was doing in my life except for acting, and I knew it was what I wanted.”

 All three of his siblings were “extremely encouraging” of his acting and made it clear he’d be miserable if he didn’t pursue it.
-Allan recalls Lenore telling him: “You don’t want to end up being the funniest guy in the office who should have been an actor.”
+He recalls Lenore telling him: “You don’t want to end up being the funniest guy in the office who should have been an actor.”

 Casting the net further afield